In shadow of coronavirus, Muslims face a Ramadan like never before

 Mohamed Aslam, an engineer from India who lives in a three-bedroom apartment in downtown Abu Dhabi with 14 others is unemployed because of the coronavirus.
 With his apartment building under quarantine after a resident tested positive, he has been relying on charity for food.

+The United Arab Emirates launched a campaign on Sunday to provide 10 million meals or food parcels to communities hit by the outbreak in the country.

-In Senegal, the plan is to continue charity albeit in a limited way.
-In the beachside capital of Dakar, charities that characteristically hand out "Ndogou", baguettes slathered with chocolate spread, cakes, dates, sugar and milk to those in need, will distribute them to Koranic schools rather than on the street.
+In Senegal, the plan is to continue charity in a limited way.
+In the capital Dakar, charities that characteristically hand out "Ndogou", baguettes slathered with chocolate spread, cakes, dates, sugar and milk to those in need, will distribute them to Koranic schools rather than on the street.

-Prabowo, who goes by one name, said he will host Eid al-Fitr, the celebration at the end of the fasting month, via the online meeting site Zoom instead of flying home.
+Prabowo, who goes by one name, plans to host Eid al-Fitr, the celebration at the end of the fasting month, via the online meeting site Zoom instead of flying home.

 "I worry about the coronavirus," he said.
 "But all kinds of togetherness will be missed.
 No iftar together, no praying together at the mosque, and not even gossiping with friends."

-(Reporting by Sulaiman al-Khalidi in Amman, Hamid Ould Ahmed in Algiers, Ulf Laessing and Seham Eloraby in Cairo, Diadie Ba in Dakar, Gayatri Suroyo in Jakarta and Alexander Cornwall in Abu Dhabi Writing by Kate Lamb Editing by Matthew Tostevin, Robert Birsel)
+(Reporting by Sulaiman al-Khalidi in Amman, Hamid Ould Ahmed in Algiers, Ulf Laessing and Seham Eloraby in Cairo, Diadie Ba in Dakar, Gayatri Suroyo in Jakarta, Marwa Rashad in Riyadh, Nafisa Eltahir in Dubai and Alexander Cornwall in Abu Dhabi, Writing by Kate Lamb, Editing by Matthew Tostevin, Robert Birsel and Timothy Heritage)

 ((Kate.Lamb@thomsonreuters.com;))